WitherMonarch/zabbix/infra/galera.md

 * Add `wsrep_node_name` and `wsrep_sst_auth` in `galera.cnf`.
 * Do not forget to set the root password after `mysql_secure_installation` on the first node.
 * Then run systemctl enable --now mariadb on node1 before node2 and 3

+# After each full cluster shutdown, refresh the cluster
+* Make sure mariadb service is stopped on all nodes systemctl stop mariadb systemctl status mariadb

+* Check which node is safe to bootstrap (run on each node, proceed only on the node that returns 1) grep safe_to_bootstrap /var/lib/mysql/grastate.dat

+* Bootstrap the cluster
+galera_new_cluster

+* Check if the **wsrep_cluster_size** is equal to 1
+mysql -u root -p -e "SHOW STATUS LIKE 'wsrep_cluster_size';"

+* If **wsrep_cluster_size** is equal to 1, start mariadb on the other 2 nodes systemctl start mariadb

+* Re-run to check if the **wsrep_cluster_size** is now equal to 3 mysql -u root -p -e "SHOW STATUS LIKE 'wsrep_cluster_size';"